 Legal representation is crucial if you have been charged with a white-collar crime.
 The attorneys at Law Offices of Clifton Black, P.C. have nearly a decade of experience defending clients of such offenses.
 We will evaluate the facts of your case and formulate a defense plan in your best interest.

 Call (719) 328-1616 to schedule a time to speak with us more about your case.
-Law Offices of Clifton Black, P.C. represents clients in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, P.C. represents clients in areas such as Colorado Springs, Denver, and Littleton.